 When you’re applying for university, for an apprenticeship or for a job, you can use CREST to enhance your application

-You can make the most of the skills and experiences you have gained through your CREST Award to help you stand out from the crowd.
+Talking about the skills and experiences you have gained through CREST in your UCAS personal statement can help you stand out from the crowd.

 Admissions tutors and potential employers will want to know what you’ve done, and more importantly what you learnt from it (not just about the subject but also skills).
 This helps them understand the way you think, so tell them about your CREST project and how you think you have grown from the experience.